I play quite a lot of video games. Here are a few of my favorites

 A classic; what more needs to be said?

 With beautiful backdrops and compelling stories, Sunless Seas is a work of art.
 While I personally enjoy just hauling goods between small islands in the subterranean sea in which the game takes place, there are a myriad of other ways to play the game, ranging from piracy to alignment with one of the major powers.
 Failbetter games, the studio that made Sunless Seas, also made a similar game more recently called Sunless skies.
 Sunless skies is set (sort of) in the same world, and the games are similar enough that I think of them in similar terms.
 Both are great, and I highly recommend them (as well as Failbetter's first game, Fallen London).

 I actually also first heard about this game at the Roguelike celebration, though I think in 2019.
-Noita has definitely been one of my more recent favorites, though my play time on steam (around a hundred hours) suggests that I've certainly been enjoying it.
+Noita has definitely been one of my more recent favorites, though my play time on steam (as of 090322, around 250 hours XD) suggests that I've certainly been enjoying it.
 Noita has a crazy amount of lore, but even if you just play the game it has plenty to offer.
 You go through a 2d, pixelated world where almost everything has some kind of physics process running behind it, exploring the world and building wands to fight enemies.
 I love Noita in part because it while it seems to follow a pretty standard pattern in roguelikes: collect items, kill enemies, go deeper, fight a boss, it has entire other worlds to find if you go against the initial suggestions and explore a bit.
 I also love Noita because the primary game loop is crazy fun on its own.

 Update: I've played way too much of this game

 A break from the roguelike pattern, TABG (Totally Accurate Battlegrounds) is a fun battle royale with super derpy physics (it is, after all, made by Landfall games) which was originally made as an April fools joke.
 I don't play this as often as some of the other games, but it's always a good bit of fun.